Viscous attenuation of gravitational waves propagating through an inhomogeneous background: Gravitational wave amplitude

 In (\autoref{fig:GWattenconst}), we plot the redshift dependent part of the GW amplitude, $F(z)$ vs z for the $\Lambda$CDM model and for our model for different combinations of model parameter $(\alpha,\beta)$.
-Here, we have kept $\beta$ constant $=0.7$, and we vary the value of $\alpha$.
+Here, we have kept $\beta$ constant $=0.8$, and we vary the value of $\alpha$.
 The solid curves represent the non-viscous cases, and the dashed curves represent the viscous case with contributions from both $\xi$ and $\eta$.
-It can be seen from the figure that for the non-viscous cases of our model, all three plot lines for different values of $\alpha$ overlap. $F(z)$ for the non-viscous cases is given by (\autoref{eq:F(z)eta0}).
+The redshift dependent part of GW amplitude, i.e., the quantity $(1+z)^{5/3}/D_L$ in the case of $\Lambda$CDM, has a minimum at $z_{min}\simeq 2.63$ \cite{Rosado}.
+In (\autoref{fig:GWattenconst}) we display the minima points of the various curves.
+Circular points represent the minima for the solid (non-viscous) curves while triangular points represent the minima positions for the dashed (viscous) curves.
+We observe that the minima for the v$\Lambda$CDM curve deviates significantly from the $\Lambda$CDM case.
+For our backreaction model (both viscous and non viscous), minima points deviate significantly from the $\Lambda$CDM case.
+It can be seen from the figure that for the non-viscous cases of our model, all three plot lines and their minima points for different values of $\alpha$ overlap. $F(z)$ for the non-viscous cases is given by (\autoref{eq:F(z)nonviscous2}).
 Since the value of $(1+z)^{5/3}$ is the same for all $(\alpha,\beta)$, the only quantity varying with changing $(\alpha,\beta)$ is $D_L$.
 The volume fraction of the overdense region at the present time is taken as 0.09, and the range of variation of $\alpha$, which governs the evolution of the overdense region, is from $0.5 - 0.67$.
 Since the overdense volume fraction is so small; therefore variation of $\alpha$ over this small range (0.5 - 0.67) doesn't have much effect, and hence, the plot lines for the non-viscous cases overlap in (\autoref{fig:GWattenconst}).

 From (\autoref{fig:GWattenconst}), it can be seen that there is substantial attenuation of the redshift-dependent part of the GW amplitude due to viscosity. $F(z)$ for viscous cases is given by (\autoref{eq:F(z)2}).
-As compared to the non-viscous case (\autoref{eq:F(z)eta0}), there are now additional terms.
+As compared to the non-viscous case (\autoref{eq:F(z)nonviscous2}), there are now additional terms.
 From (\autoref{eq:aomod2}) and (\autoref{eq:co_modparam}), the scale factor of the overdense region is given by,